 Create a new brand for an organic farm, and in turn, their improved visibility will teach more customers about sustainable agriculture and environmental stewardship.
 Train a scientist to be a better communicator, and in turn, their improved skills will lead to more people understanding the everyday relevance of their research.
 Design a marketing strategy to promote a journalism conference, and in turn, their improved attendance will nurture more skilled journalists and a stronger civil society.

-Creative Externalities is a philosophy — and I hope you will join us in sharing this way of work and life.
+Creative Externalities is a philosophy — and I hope you will join me in sharing this way of work and life.

 — Ben Young Landis